operasoftware/devopera/articles/_posts/2012-09-12-http-response-codes.md

 ### Redirecting with nginx

-Nginx is another frequently used server, more specifically for CDNs.
+Nginx is another frequently used server, more specifically for Content Delivery Networks.
 The above example rewritten for nginx would look like so:

 	server {
 		listen 80;